 When will Zelle be coming to Canada?

-Zelle probably won’t be coming to Canada anytime soon because Canadians have a payment service called “e-Trasnfer” which was created by a company called Interac many years ago and more recently, Canadian fintech company, Wealthsimple, recently launched their own money transfer platform.
+Zelle probably won’t be coming to Canada anytime soon because Canadians have the eTrasnfer service which was created by Interac, which is a cooperative with major Canadian financial institutions.

 What Is Zelle?